pofl/dev-to-blog-posts/blog-posts/git-workflow-guide.md

 Here are some links that go into more detail: [GitLab on the benefits of branch protection](https://about.gitlab.com/blog/2014/11/26/keeping-your-code-protected/), [GitLab documentation of allowing branches to be modified only through PRs](https://docs.gitlab.com/12.3/ee/user/project/protected_branches.html#using-the-allowed-to-merge-and-allowed-to-push-settings) (Merge Requests in the GitLab language) and [GitHub on their branch protection features](https://help.github.com/en/enterprise/2.18/user/articles/about-protected-branches)

-#### Clean commits
+### Clean commits

 First, a link: [Anatomy of a perfect Pull Request](https://opensource.com/article/18/6/anatomy-perfect-pull-request)

 Many teams have rules that determine under which conditions the commit history is 'clean'.
-Firstly many teams have rules what the commit message should look like.
-One very popular set of rules is this (read the [source](https://chris.beams.io/posts/git-commit/) to understand the reasoning behind these rules):
+Firstly many teams have rules for what the commit message should look like.
+One very popular set of rules is [this](https://chris.beams.io/posts/git-commit/).
+Another [write-up](https://wiki.openstack.org/wiki/GitCommitMessages#Summary_of_Git_commit_message_structure) of rules.

-1. Separate subject from body with a blank line
-2. Do not end the subject line with a period
-3. Use the imperative mood in the subject line
-4. Use the body to explain what and why vs. how
-5. Capitalize the subject line
-6. Limit the subject line to 50 characters
-7. Wrap the body at 72 characters

-But there are other styles.
-I've heard of projects which mandate that the commit title starts with the name of the module or the file in which the changes were made or the name of the module that is affected (in such a case there is usually a not so restrictive rule on title length).
+Besides those I've heard of projects which mandate that the commit title starts with the name of the module or the file in which the changes were made (in such a case there is usually a not so restrictive rule on title length).
 Some teams also mandate that there must always be a body.

 One very popular rule is: for every commit compilation has to succeed and the code needs to be free of errors (minimum: tests have to pass).
 The reason for this is that if somehow at one point a regression emerges, you can easily find out what commit caused it with `git bisect` ([Link1](https://americanexpress.io/git-bisect/), [Link2](https://stackoverflow.com/questions/4713088/how-to-use-git-bisect)).